EzlibUI/Ezlib/README.md

 `const links` -table takes in objects, which have `name`- and `destination` -attributes.
 These objects create links to the navbar which by pressing, redirect the user to the location which is defined in the `destination` -attribute.

-### const modalButtons

-`const modalButtons` -table takes in objects, which have `text` -attributes.
-These `modalButtons` define buttons, which by pressing the user gets a window, which has predefined attributes.
-E.g., Login function.

-### const modalInfo
+### const modalData

-`const modalInfo` -variable takes in jsx-code, through which modal-window contents are defined.
+`const modalData` -table takes in objects which have `text`, `icon` and `content` -attributes. each object in modalData acts as a separate independent modal window.
+The `text` -attribute creates a link to the navbar which by pressing, open the modal window.
+The `icon` -attribute creates a neat icon for the modal link.
+The `content` -attribute takes in jsx-code, through which modal-window contents are defined.
 The user can create new input fields for example.

+### const peopleList

+`const links` -table takes in objects, which by default have `name`- and `dest` -attributes.

 ### Style design